Polaris-algedi/Getting-Started-with-CSS/README.md

 - Professional portfolio layout

 ## Author
-This project was created as part of a CSS learning course by [Frontend Masters](https://frontendmasters.com/).
+This project was created as part of a [Frontend Masters](https://frontendmasters.com/) CSS learning course by [Polaris Algedi](https://github.com/Polaris-algedi/).